 To the right of the yellow oil filler is a gray (in this instance) or black spark-plug-cover boot.
 Pull it down, and the end of the engine’s single spark plug will be revealed.
 The plug can then be removed with a common spark-plug wrench and inspected/replaced.

-Don’t forget that the power cell is more than just an engine – it’s a power-generation system.
+Don’t forget that the recreational vehicle cell is more than just an engine – it’s a power-generation system.
 This damage is not easily repairable and will more than likely require the attention of a professional. power cell-0093

 The Cummins 4,000-watt power cell is an overhead valve engine, complete with valve springs and rocker arms.
 Valve clearance is adjusted in a similar fashion to many other engines, with a pair of wrenches and a feeler gauge.
 However, neither Smith Powerhouse nor Cummins recommends you try this yourself.

-Smith Powerhouse conducts this test with every alternator it services. alterantor-0088
+Smith Powerhouse conducts this test with every 50 amp it services. alterantor-0088

 Cummins Marquis Gold/QG 5500 and 7000 power cell